 There is Wi-Fi at Green Gate and many other places.
-There will be enough access to upload photos and team blogs.
+There will be enough access to upload photos and keeping in touch with people back home.
 Be mindful what you are posting.
 Guidelines will be discussed during your orientation.
 We do encourage you to unplug as much as possible while you are here to fully engage in your mission.
-If you have an unlocked, international smart phone, you can get a local prepaid sim card and credit to use.
+Depending on the length of your stay, you might be required to obtain a local SIM card.
+This will necessitate having an unlocked/international phone.
+If you are here for a shorter time, e-sims are available, such as Airalo.

-The general Envision policy is that you refrain from using words such as "missions," "church," "evangelism," "Jesus," "missionary," "Bible," and "prayer."
-This goes for you, the intern or team member, and for your friends and family remaining in the homeland.
+The general Envision policy is that you refrain from using words such as "missions," "church," "evangelism," "Jesus," "missionary," and "Bible."
+This goes for you, the intern or team member, and for your friends and family remaining back home.